syncfusion-content/wpf-docs/wpf/SfTreeGrid/Data-Validation.md

 #### Change the background and foreground color of error tip

-You can change the error tip background color by setting `Background` property of the border in `ValidationToolTipTemplate`.The error tip foreground color can be changed by setting `Foreground` property of the TextBlock in 'ValidationTolTipTemplate'.
+You can change the error tip background color by setting `Background` property of the border in `ValidationToolTipTemplate`.The error tip foreground color can be changed by setting `Foreground` property of the TextBlock in 'ValidationToolTipTemplate'.

 {% tabs %}
 {% highlight xaml %}